Hatberg/ashitav4-attendance/README.md

 # ashitav4-attendance

 Attendance addon for Ashitav4

-A basic addon for Ashitav4 to log out all current members of your alliance to a textfile.
+A basic addon for Ashitav4 to log current members of your alliance to a textfile.

 usage: /attendance now or /att now